Car Backfires When Accelerating + Check Engine Light

 If the car feels more like it is misfiring while moving, see Car Misfires While Driving

 Bad spark plugs, weak ignition coils, or related ignition faults can cause the mixture to ignite late or not burn fully when you accelerate.
-That is why backfire often shows up together with jerking, sputtering, or rough pulling.
+That is why backfire often shows up together with other acceleration-related problems.

 3. Air-fuel mixture problem